-Stan Bowman is in his 18th season with the Blackhawks and his fifth as Senior Vice President/General Manager.
+Stan Bowman is in his 19th season with the Blackhawks and was named President of Hockey Operations and General Manager on December 16, 2020.
+He spent five seasons as Senior Vice President/General Manager prior to beginning in his current role.
 Bowman was originally named the ninth General Manager in Blackhawks history on July 14, 2009, after eight years in the Blackhawks hockey operations department.

 Bowman led the Blackhawks to their sixth Stanley Cup championship on June 15, 2015, becoming the first GM to win three titles in the salary cap era.
 In 2010, Bowman became the youngest GM in National Hockey League history to guide an organization to the championship, as the team ended a 49-year title drought.
 During his time at the helm of the hockey operations department, Bowman has secured the team's core talent with long-term contract extensions, rebuilt the club's prospect depth with multiple acclaimed draft classes and acquired many key roster pieces through trades and free-agent signings.